Borah High School

 Borah High School is a three-year public secondary school located in Boise, Idaho.
-One of four traditional high schools in the Boise School District, it serves students in grades 10–12 in the southwest portion of the district and is named for William Borah (1865–1940), a prominent U.S. Senator from the state and a presidential candidate in 1936.
+One of four traditional high schools in the Boise School District, it serves students in grades 10–12 in the southwest portion of the district and is named for William Borah (1865–1940), a prominent U.S. Senator from the state, a presidential candidate in 1936, and namesake of the state's highest mountain.

 History

 The school opened in the fall of 1958 at the base of the second Boise bench, on what later became Cassia Street in southwest Boise.
 Borah was the second high school in the Boise School District, preceded by Boise High School in 1902, and followed by Capital in the north in 1965, and Timberline in the southeast (converted from Les Bois Junior High) in 1998.

 In the last years before Borah opened, overcrowding at Boise High School limited its downtown campus to the upper two grades only.
 Sophomores remained with the freshman at the four junior high schools (North, East, South, & West).
 Unlike most new high schools, Borah had a senior class (1959) during its first year.

 In 1968, there was an early morning vandalism and fire incident in mid-September, resulting in $50,000 damage.
 The fire was noticed and called in by a newspaper carrier.

 Since 1988, there has been a cockroach infestation problem.
 While the school pays $2,000 to exterminate some of them every year, the insects have nested in the tunnels beneath the school and they are unable to completely get rid of the pests.